 Copy of Information: Request for copy of all information organization has about the individual

-Update/Change/Collect Information: Request to change/update information about the individual particularly if it is inaccurate
+Update/Change/Collect Information: Request to change/update information about the individual, particularly if it is inaccurate

 Delete Data: Request to permanently erase or delete an individual’s personal data

-DataMap and DSAR
+Data Maps and DSAR

 For organizations to be able to respond to DSARs, they will need to discover and categorize all the systems where personal data is processed or stored.
-This data is often stored across different systems within an organization, in the cloud and also with external vendors and partners.
-A current and comprehensive DataMap will help to streamline this process.
+This data is often stored across different systems within an organization, in the cloud, and with external vendors and partners.
+A current and comprehensive Data Map will help to streamline this process.
 As more jurisdictions introduce privacy regulations that stipulate data rights for individuals, corporations will be facing the reality that they will need to build automation for managing DSAR activities that's more than just a form for taking requests.
 Automating DSARs at scale will require a detailed Data Map and DSARs will have to be fully integrated into the Data Map for maximum impact.

 Meru provides built-in customizable workflows and automated APIs that can collect or delete necessary personal data from several systems.
 The workflows can also assign specific tasks that need to be handled manually or via API to individuals and third parties.
 Responses to certain questions can trigger additional workflows or alert process owners of potential issues ahead of time.